Caving in the United Kingdom

 Recreational caving in the United Kingdom dates back to the mid-19th century.
 The four major caving areas of the United Kingdom are North Yorkshire, South Wales, Derbyshire, and the Mendips.
-Minor areas include Devon, North Wales, and the Scottish Highlands.
+Minor areas include Devon, Forest of Dean, North Wales, and the Scottish Highlands.

 Caving grew in popularity in the 1950s and 60s through participation in caving clubs.
 There are about 4,000 active cavers in the UK and nearly twenty times that number who attend instructor-led courses each year in caves around the country.
 In addition, many tourists visit show caves such as Wookey Hole Caves.

 Cave diving is a niche technical area of caving practised in the UK since the 1930s.
 This skill enables cavers to explore water-filled cave passages in Britain, and around the world.
 In recent years, British cave divers have been called on internationally for cave rescues and recoveries.

 History

 Before modern caving developed, John Beaumont wrote detailed descriptions of some Mendip caves in 1681, and in 1780 John Hutton described some of the caves around Ingleborough, which was to popularise caves to those seeking the picturesque.

 In the 19th century, John Birkbeck explored potholes in Yorkshire, notably Gaping Gill in 1842 and Alum Pot in 1847–48, returning there in the 1870s.
 In the mid-1880s, Herbert E. Balch began exploring Wookey Hole Caves and in the 1890s Balch was introduced to the caves of the Mendip Hills.
 Frenchman Édouard-Alfred Martel reached the underground lake of Marble Arch in Northern Ireland in 1895.
 In Yorkshire, he made the second descent, after Birkbeck in 1842, into the pothole of Gaping Gill, reaching the Main Chamber, 170 feet lower than Birkbeck had ventured.

 By the latter years of the 19th century, caving was established as a sport in the British Isles but remained largely the preserve of a very few adventurers and scientists.
 One of the oldest established clubs, Yorkshire Ramblers' Club, was founded in 1892 and began exploring the Marble Arch Caves from 1907.
 The University of Bristol Spelæological Society was founded in 1919.
 By the 1930s around 30 caving clubs existed.
 Eli Simpson formed the British Speleological Association (BSA) in 1935.
 In the same year, the Cave Rescue Organisation was established, the first such organisation in the world.
 Jack Sheppard undertook the first cave diving explorations in the world in Wookey Hole Caves in the 1930s using standard diving dress.

 During the Second World War, Bob Leakey discovered the 9 kilometres (5.6 mi) long Mossdale Caverns north of Grassington in the Yorkshire Dales.
 After the war, Graham Balcombe formed the Cave Diving Group in 1946.
 The Cave Research Group of Great Britain separated from BSA in 1948.
 Jim Eyre was one of the first European cavers to explore the caves of Asia.